wp-plugins/responsive-lightbox/readme.txt

 == Installation ==

-1. Install Responsive Lightbox either via the WordPress.org plugin directory, or by uploading the files to your server</li>
+1. Install Responsive Lightbox either via the WordPress.org plugin directory, or by uploading the files to your server
-1. Activate the plugin through the 'Plugins' menu in WordPress</li>
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to the Responsive Lightbox settings and set your desired options.</li>
+3. Go to the Responsive Lightbox settings and set your desired options.

 == Frequently Asked Questions ==